Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/key_management.rst

 Key Slots
 ---------

-The PIV application can hold certificates for different purposes.
+The PIV smart card can hold certificates for different purposes.
 For each purpose the private key and its corresponding certificate are stored in a key slot.

 +-------+------------------------+-------------------------------------------------------+